markfinger/webpack-build/README.md

 `env` functions are provided with both the config object and the options object passed in to `build`.

-The wrapper also comes with some convenience functions that apply changes to handle common situations and help you avoid boilerplate.
+The wrapper also comes with some convenience functions that help you to avoid boilerplate.

 ```javascript
 var build = require('webpack-build');